OGcanviz/tutorial-basic-kubernetes-in-AKS/1-basic-pod/README.md

 **Reference our custom Nginx configuration from our Pod and Deployment configuration files**

-When we construct our Pod and Deployment Yaml files, we need to make sure we reference our custom Nginx configuration correctly, otherwise the deployment may fail or the deployment will succeed, but with the default Nginx configuration.
+When we construct our Pod and Deployment Yaml files, we need to make sure we reference our custom Nginx configuration correctly, otherwise the deployment may fail or the deployment may succeed, but with the default Nginx configuration.

-As we will see later when constructing the Pod and Deployment Yaml files, you will see a section in your Yaml files similar to this:
+As we will see later when constructing the Pod and Deployment Yaml files, you will need a section in your Yaml files similar to this:

     spec:
       containers: